 Pastor Errol Naidoo

-The Family Policy Institute (FPI), run by the homophobic Pastor Errol Naidoo, is a Christian fundamentalist lobby group which is openly anti-gay and seeks to repeal same-sex marriage rights in South Africa.
+Naidoo’s Family Policy Institute is a Christian fundamentalist lobby group which is openly anti-gay and has sought to repeal same-sex marriage rights in South Africa.

 Naidoo, who believes that homosexuality can be cured through prayer, has campaigned against the Pink Loerie Mardi Gras Festival in Knysna and against the City of Cape Town’s efforts to attract international gay tourists.

 He was quoted by Nigeria’s This newspaper as saying: “I hate gays.
 It runs against God’s wishes”.